pyOpenSci/lessons/clean-modular-code/checks-conditionals/python-function-checks.md

 This code example below is better than the examples above for three reasons:

-1. It's pythonic: it asks for forgiveness later by using a try/except
+1. It's **pythonic**: it asks for forgiveness later by using a try/except
-2. it fails quickly - as soon as it tries to open the file.
+2. It fails quickly - as soon as it tries to open the file.
 The code won't continue to run after this step fails.
-3. it raises a clean, useful error that the user can undersatnd
+3. It raises a clean, useful error that the user can understand

 The code anticipates what will happen if it can't find the file.
-Here you can raise a `FileNotFoundError` and provide a useful message to the user.
+It then raises a `FileNotFoundError` and provides a useful and friendly message to the user.

 ```{code-cell} ipython3
 ---